Free-Geek/JavaScript-2/README.md

 To learn more about the String prototype methods, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/prototype).

-__Activity:__
+__Activity #1:__
-Write a function that takes in a sentence and returns the number of words in that sentence.
-Bonus activity if you finish quick: try modifying the function to only return the number of words that start with a vowel.
+Write a function that takes in a sentence as a string and returns an array of the words in that sentence.
+Bonus activity if you finish: try modifying the function to return the number of words in the sentence.